 Your client’s training age will directly influence their program.
 If your client is a beginner their program will look a lot different than if they were more advanced.
 To provide an example, the beginner would spend more time developing motor control where the advanced client might spend more time on maximal contractions and strength endurance, relative to their function.
 See how training age determines where a client sits on the Muscle Endurance Tree in this free download.
 It is important to determine your client’s training age prior to writing their program so that they get the correct dose-response from resistance training and energy systems training.

 Understanding training age is an essential part of writing an individualized program for a client.
 However, the program is just one part.
-As part of our coaching education, we teach coaches the five pillars of professional coaching including business practices, assessment and consultation skills, individualized programming knowledge, and holistic nourishment.
-Get a free introduction to our professional coaching education by signing up for the Free 7-Day OPEX Coaching Course.
+As part of our coaching education, we teach coaches the best business practices, assessment and consultation skills, individualized programming knowledge, and holistic nourishment.